 Seismic Forces are generated automatically using seismic parameters R, SD1, and SDS in the Seismic Load Generator when using the Director to go from RISAFloor to RISA-3D or when inserting Seismic Loads on a rigid diaphragm in RISA-3D.
 Additionally, Seismic Load Combinations can be generated using the seismic parameters ρ, Ωo, and SDS and applied to the structure.
 These seismic parameters are used to approximate the inelastic response of the structure subjected to seismic design lateral forces.
 Figure 1 shows a simplified example of what some of the seismic parameters represent when looking at force versus drift for a lateral system.

 In RISA-3D, the seismic load generator is accessed by selecting the Advanced tab and then clicking on Seismic.
 When the load generator opens and the loads are calculated the dialogue looks like the image below.

 R is the Response Modification Factor as defined in Table 12.2-1 of ASCE 7-16.
 It provides a reduction for the design seismic force based on the ductility of the system.
 The program offers a single user-input R value in each Global direction.

 R is used in the calculation of the Seismic Response Coefficient, Cs, which determines the Seismic Base Shear, V, and these values get reported in the Seismic Generation Detail Results.

-In RISA-3D, Omega and Rho are user specified values that are defined in the Global Model Settings.
+In RISA-3D, Ωo, Cd and ρ are user specified values that are defined in the Seismic section of the Model Settings.

 The Seismic Load Combinations with these parameters are shown below as an example.